SciCompKL/CoDiPack/documentation/TutorialB2.md

 [deleteGradientPrimal](@ref codi::TapeHelper::deletePrimalVector),
 [deleteJacobian](@ref codi::TapeHelper::deleteJacobian) and
 [deleteHessian](@ref codi::TapeHelper::deleteHessian).
-There are two additional functions to retrive the number of inputs and outputs they are [getInputSize](@ref codi::TapeHelper::getInputSize) and [getOutputSize](@ref codi::TapeHelper::getOutputSize).
+There are two additional functions to retrive the number of inputs and outputs, they are [getInputSize](@ref codi::TapeHelper::getInputSize) and [getOutputSize](@ref codi::TapeHelper::getOutputSize).

 The full code for the tutorial is: